-Health Communication & Social Marketing: Health Communication Campaigns That Include Mass Media & Health-Related Product Distribution
+Health Communication and Social Marketing: Health Communication Campaigns That Include Mass Media and Health-Related Product Distribution

 Health communication campaigns apply integrated strategies to deliver messages designed, directly or indirectly, to influence health behaviors of target audiences.
 Messages are communicated through various channels that can be categorized as mass media (e.g., television, radio, billboards); small media (e.g., brochures, posters); social media (e.g., Facebook©, Twitter©, web logs); or interpersonal communication (e.g., one-on-one or group education).
 Drawing on concepts from social marketing, a health communication campaign can be combined with other activities such as distribution of products to further influence health behaviors.
 The current review was devised to evaluate the effectiveness of the combination of health communication campaigns that meet specific criteria with the distribution of health-related products that also meet specific criteria.

 This review evaluates the effectiveness of interventions that combine two components to increase the appropriate, repeated use of evidence-based, health-related products:

 - A health communication campaign that uses messages to increase awareness of, demand for, and appropriate use of the product.
 The messages must be delivered through multiple channels, one of which must be mass media, to provide multiple opportunities for exposure; and

 - Distribution of a health-related product, free of charge or at a reduced price (e.g., discount coupons), to reduce cost, access, and convenience-related barriers among targeted users.

 - Have been shown through an evidence-based process1 to improve health-related outcomes (e.g., increased physical activity; smoking cessation; reductions in disease, injury, or death)